lauri108/CSVParsing/README.md

-A small excercise inspired by https://github.com/solinor/PHPUG-Finland-Champion
+A small excercise inspired by https://github.com/solinor/PHPUG-Finland-Champion.
+It reproduces the behaviour that was desired in that contest.

 CSVParsing
 ==========